cpolishak/projects/React/pics/README.md

 ## Pictures App

-This application will let you make a search query and will return results from Unsplash.com in a nicely organized Grid
+This application will let you make a search query and will return results from Unsplash.com in a nicely organized grid.
+Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).